vvscode/docs/docs/conversation/conversation-channel-support.md

   - Category
   - Business Use
 - This is enough for test and development purposes, you don't have to fill **Details** section nor submit it for review.
-Now you are able to send messages anyone that has been granted either the Administrator, Developer or Tester role for your app
+Now you can send messages anyone that has been granted either the Administrator, Developer or Tester role for your app.
-- Add webhook to your Conversation App using Conversation Api, example snippet below
+- Add webhook to your Conversation App using Conversation API.
+Example snippet below:

 ```json
 {